cardano-foundation/CIPs/CIP-0105/README.md

 #### Constitutional Committee Cold Credential

-Tools and wallets can generate a constitutional committee cold credential (`committee_cold_credential`) from the Ed25519 public constitutional committee cold key (without chaincode) by creating a blake2b-224 hash digest of the key.
+Tools and wallets can generate a constitutional committee cold credential (`committee_cold_credential`) from the Ed25519 public constitutional committee cold key (without chaincode) by creating a blake2b-224 hash digest of the key and serializing the keyhash in an array prepended by an integer value of `0`.

 #### Constitutional Committee Hot Keys